-In the Bothnian Bay, the cyanobacteria biomass is usually very low.
-Monthly averages do not exceed 50 μg / L. During the period 1991-2020, two maxima of cyanobacteria biomass were observed.
-The first maximum was caused by the high (126,81 μg / L) Aphanizomenon biomass at the coastal RA1 station in August 2005, and second at the same station in July 2014 (119 μg / L).
-Dolichospermum predominates in this region, with an average share of 63% in the total biomass of diazotrophic cyanobacteria, while the share of Aphanizomenon is 34% and Nodularia is only 3%.
-Long-term mean NFC biomass in the Bothnian Bay is only 8 μg / L, wherefore results are not presented in a separate figure.
+In the Bothnian Bay, the NFC biomass is usually very low.
+Monthly averages do not exceed 50 μ g / L. During the period 1991-2020, two maxima of NFC biomass were observed.
+The first maximum was caused by the high (126.81 μ g / L) Aphanizomenon biomass at the coastal RA1 station in August 2005, and second at the same station in July 2014 (119 μ g / L).
+Dolichospermum predominates in this region, with an average share of 63% in the total biomass of diazotrophic cyanobacteria, while the share of Aphanizomenon is 34% and Nodularia is only